 - Intangible property

-Property tax in India is to be paid on “real property”, which includes land and improvements on land, with the government appraising the monetary value of each such property and assessing the tax in proportion to its value.
-It is the duty of the municipality of a particular area to do this assessment and determine the property tax, which can be paid either on an annual or semi-annual basis.
+Property tax in India is to be paid on “real property”, which includes land and improvements on the land, with the government appraising the monetary value of each such property and assessing the tax in proportion to its value.
+The municipality of a particular area has to do this assessment and determine the property tax, which can be paid either on an annual or semi-annual basis.
 This tax amount is used to develop local amenities including road repairs, maintenance of parks and public schools, etc. Property tax varies from location to location and can be different in different cities and municipalities.

 The internet has made a huge impact on how the world functions, opening new doors and simplifying lives.
 Paying property tax was considered a huge hassle in the past, but those days are long gone, thanks to the option of paying property tax online.
 Most municipal corporations provide the option of paying property tax online, streamlining the process and saving valuable time.

-- Choose the tab indicating property tax and navigate to the payment option.
+- Step - 2: Choose the tab indicating property tax and navigate to the payment option.

-- Choose the right form (either 4 or 5), based on the category under which an individual’s property falls.
+- Step - 3: Choose the right form (either 4 or 5), based on the category under which an individual’s property falls.
 These forms are used to determine if any changes have been made to a property in question.

-- Choose the assessment year.
+- Step - 4: Choose the assessment year.
 This is the year for which property tax needs to be calculated and paid.
 Most corporations provide an option to clear backlogs in property tax payment.

-- Individuals will then be required to fill in their property identification number and any other relevant document pertaining to their property (zone under which it falls, property type, etc.) including the owner’s name.
+- Step - 5: Individuals will then be required to fill in their property identification number and any other relevant document pertaining to their property (zone under which it falls, property type, etc.) including the owner’s name.

-- Once all relevant information has been entered, individuals can choose the mode of payment, which could be credit/debit cards or internet banking.
+- Step - 6: Once all relevant information has been entered, individuals can choose the mode of payment, which could be credit/debit cards or internet banking.

-- Once payment is made individuals can take a print out of the challan for their reference.
+- Step - 7: Once payment is made individuals can take a printout of the challan for their reference.

 Note: These are the basic steps involved in paying property tax online and could vary depending on the city/town corporation.